What To Expect At Your First Meeting

 Recovery in CoDA:

-CoDA’s suggested program for recovery is based on attending Meetings, working through the Twelve Steps, Sponsorship and Service.
+CoDA’s suggested program for recovery is based on attending Meetings, working through the Twelve Steps, Sponsorship, and Service.
 It takes great courage to admit there is a problem.
 It takes even more courage, to take action and seek out help.
 After attending your first meeting, you may be wondering if CoDA is right for you.
 It is suggested that you attend at least 6 meetings (different ones, if available where you live) before deciding if CoDA is for you.
-In addition to traditional Face to Face Meetings, CoDA offers Alternative and Virtual Meetings such as Online and Telephone Meetings.
+In addition to traditional Face to Face Meetings, CoDA offers Alternative and Virtual Meetings on our Online Meetings page.
 The hope of recovery is available to everyone.